zmzlois/create-ts-function/README.md

 # ts-server-template

-The clean, typescript, backend server template
+The clean, typescript, backend server template you have been looking for.
+Nothing included.
+No React Framework.
+No fullstack template.
+Only BARE ESSENTIALS.
+Finishing writing your backend, deploy it to [Railway](https://railway.app) or [fly.io](https://fly.io/) and you are good to go.

+<h3 style="text-align: center;">Clean.
+Simple.</h3>

+### This template includes

+- express
+- node.js
+- prettier
+- ts-node
+- eslint
+- body-parser
+- dotenv

 ## Dependency updates